-- How do I use the Tesla app?
+- How do I use the mobile app?

-- How do I set up my driver profile?
+- How do I turn off my car?

 - How do I program HomeLink?